siraisisatoru/next-markdown-template/README.md

 # next-markdown-template

 This is a customized implementation of markdown renderer utilizing remark plugins, rehype plugins and pyodide in nextjs framework.
-This repository is a replica of a peer repo [`react-markdown-template`](https://github.com/siraisisatoru/react-markdown-template) while transferring the framework and language from javascript to typescript casued dramatic performance improvement.
+This repository is a replica of a peer repo [`react-markdown-template`](https://github.com/siraisisatoru/react-markdown-template) while transferring the framework and language from javascript to typescript caused dramatic performance improvement.

 # Purpose of this template